jtoews32/scheduler/README.md

 ```
 # How to make  DB persistant

-While typically an in-memory database, H2, can also be used in persistance mode.
+While typically an in-memory database, H2 can be used in persistance mode.
 To switch between in-memory and persistance mode change the below.
 Remove ";", or add ";".

 scheduler/src/main/resources/application.properties